OXID-eSales/oxideshop-user-documentation/setup/products/stock-tab.rst

 :guilabel:`Delivery time From` ... :guilabel:`to` ...
    Here, you can specify the product’s delivery time.
 If both values are used, the delivery time in the product’s detailed view will be displayed as a time span, e.g. delivery time: 2 - 5 Days.
 Without the first value, the delivery time will be displayed in the fixed format, e.g. delivery time: 5 Days.
 The delivery time can also be specified in weeks or months.

-:guilabel:`Send email if stock falls below the value` Check this box and enter the desired value if you would like to be notified by email if the stock falls below a certain value.
+:guilabel:`Send e-mail if stock falls below the value` Check this box and enter the desired value if you would like to be notified by e-mail if the stock falls below a certain value.

 :guilabel:`In-Stock Message`
    You can specify which text is displayed if the product is in or out of stock.
 If no text is specified, a default message will be displayed.
 You will need to first activate this feature in :menuselection:`Master Settings --> Core Settings`, the :guilabel:`Settings` tab, under :guilabel:`Stock`.